-The Group's long-term incentives (LTI) rewards executives for high performance and ongoing commitment over a three to five-year horizon and recognises the important role executives play in delivering the long-term growth of the Group.
+The PCRC reviews the short-term incentives The Group's long-term incentives (LTI) and ongoing commitment over a three to five-year horizon and recognises the important role executives play in delivering the long-term growth of the Group.

 No grants were made under the Group's LTI plans (referred to as the LTIP and the LFSP below) during the financial period.
-If grants are made in FY23, it is expected that the grants will utilise the structure of the existing LTI plans.
+If grants grants will utilise the structure of the existing LTI plans.